MetOffice/CDDS/docs/tutorials/mip_convert.md

 ### **global_attributes**

-The required `global_attributes` section.
+The `global_attributes` section takes additional metadata to be added to the global attributes of every netCDF file produced.

-You must add the following line here or Mip Convert will not run:
+Where a project specifies additional `required_global_attributes` in the Controlled Vocabulary files these *must* be specified in this section.
+For example, for CMIP6 you must add the following line here or MIP Convert will fail:

 ```config
 further_info_url = https://furtherinfo.es-doc.org/
 ```

-Any additional information provided in the `global_attributes <global_attributes>` section will be written to the header of the output netCDF files.